TheFes/cheapest-energy-hours/documentation/4-data_output.md

 By default the macro will return the first time block with the cheapest (or highest when `lowest` is set to `false`).
 When `latest_possible` is set to `true` it will return the last time block with the cheapest prices.
 ***
 ### **price_tolerance** <span style="color:grey">_float (default: 0.0)_</span>
-When set, the (weighted) average of the hours taken into account will be accepted as cheapest, if they are within the set tolerance of the real lowest average.
-Most useful in combination with `lastest_possible`
+When set, prices which are within the price_tolerance compared to the lowest price (highest when `lowest` is set to `false`) are also considered as the lowest (or hightest) price.
 ***
 ### **value_on_error** <span style="color:grey">_anything (default: none)_</span>
 Will be used as output instead of error messages, so for eg in combination with `mode="is_now"` this can be used to set the output to `false` when there is an error by setting `value_on_error=false`